Fisker electric SUV: Fisker Ocean revealed in full at CES

 The new Fisker Ocean electric SUV has made its public debut at the Consumer Electronics Show (CES) in Las Vegas.
 The manufacturer has also revealed a range of purchase and lease options for the vehicle, which should be in customer hands by early 2022.

 Key features of the Ocean include a solar roof, which Fisker says will power the car for around 1,000 miles of driving in the course of a year, as well as recycled carpeting, 'eco-suede' upholstery, a vegan interior and reuse of rubber waste from tyre manufacturing in its construction.

-The 4.6-metre-long SUV will sit on 22-inch alloy wheels, with a pair of electric motors – one at the front and one at the rear – giving it four-wheel drive, suggesting a degree of off-road capability and ample towing capacity.
-In place of a grille, the Fisker Ocean has a centrally mounted radar unit behind a glass panel on its nose, to support its driver-assistance and crash-avoidance systems.
+The 4.6-metre-long SUV sits on 22-inch alloy wheels, with a pair of electric motors – one at the front and one at the rear – giving it four-wheel drive, suggesting a degree of off-road capability and ample towing capacity.
+Claimed range is 250 to 300 miles and the car also boasts wireless charging capability.

+Production of the Ocean is set to begin in late 2021, with deliveries to customers starting in 2022.
 In addition to the Ocean, Fisker is planning two more "mass-market" electric cars.
 It has said that its previously announced Fisker EMotion luxury saloon "will now be introduced to the market after an affordable model becomes available".